 This is achieved at the end of your fourth year after completing 90 credit hours, and passing the Core and Qualifying Exams.
 These credit hours include research credits for GBA595 and GBA999.
 Students become PhD Candidates by receiving a recommendation from the Marketing area coordinator.

-Students should expect to interact closely with faculty while developing a thesis topic.
-All faculty are active researchers and are aware of the best research being done in a variety of institutions.
-This information can be valuable in formulating a thesis topic.
-Students are expected to submit their research paper, with a faculty advisor and committee approval, for a Thesis Proposal by the fall of the fourth year.
-Student's fulfilling all requirements would schedule their Thesis Defense by June 30 of their fifth year.
+Students are expected to submit their research paper, with a faculty advisor and committee approval, for a Thesis Proposal by the fall of their fourth year.
+Students are expected to defend their thesis by the end of their fifth year.